scionassociation/scion-overview_I-D/draft-dekater-panrg-scion-overview.md

 The Introduction section explores the motivation to develop SCION, followed by a short description of SCION's main elements.
 The sections after the Introduction provide further insight into SCION's key concepts and deployment scenarios.
 The document concludes with some concrete case studies where SCION has been successfully deployed in production.

+## Terminology {#terms}

+**MAC**: Message Authentication Code.
+In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
+When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

 ## Why SCION - Motivation {#why}

 Since its inception, the Internet has continued to expand, encompassing new uses over time.
 The continuous expansion has brought many issues to light, including a lack of control, limitations in scalability, performance and security, occurrences of severe outages, weak fault isolation, and energy consumption.
 With the core focus on functionality and operation, the current Internet offers little protection against attacks such as spoofing, IP-address hijacking, denial-of-service, and combinations of these.
 For more background information, see {{SCHUCHARD2011}}, {{LABOVITZ2000}}, {{GRIFFIN1999}}, {{SAHOO2009}}, and {{RFC4264}}.